-This business liability insurance is important for all Vermont businesses.
-It covers common third-party risks, and it's required by most commercial leases.
+This type of business liability insurance is important for all Vermont businesses.
+A general liability policy covers common third-party risks, and it's required by most commercial leases.

 This policy covers financial losses from data breaches and cyberattacks.
 It's recommended for Vermont businesses that handle credit card numbers and other sensitive data.